 Please call the Cannery at 604-664-9009 or email us if you wish to make special arrangements for your visit.

 The Cannery welcomes volunteers of all abilities.
-We are currently looking for volunteers who are bilingual in ASL/English and LSQ/French to help at special events.
+We welcome applications from volunteers who are bilingual in ASL/English and LSQ/French to help at special events.
 Please contact our volunteer coordinator for more information.